zhongwencool/maxwell/README.md

 Maxwell has built-in support for the [hackney](https://github.com/benoitc/hackney) Erlang HTTP client.

-To use it simply place `adapter Maxwell.Adapter.Hackney` in your API client definition, or by setting the global default adapter, as shown previously.
+To use it simply place `adapter Maxwell.Adapter.Hackney` in your API client definition.

 **NOTE**: Remember to include `:hackney` in your applications list.